Code Code Ship logo

 Highlander vs HighlanderPG

 HighlanderPG uses Postgres advisory locks to ensure global uniqueness.
-On startup, HighlanderPG will attempt to acquire an advisory lock using the database that you have configured.
+On startup, HighlanderPG will connect to the database and attempt to acquire an advisory lock.
 If it gets the lock, it will start and supervise its configured process.

 If at any time, the connection to Postgres is lost, the supervised process will be killed.
 If HighlanderPG can not achieve a connection to the database, no process will not be started.